arrow graphic Division of Instruction

 The ICT Digital Literacy Portal is the "public face" of a fast growing international movement focused on promoting Information and Communication Technologies (ICT) Digital Literacy.
 The website provides a rich global resource and collaborative environment for dissemination of ICT Literacy materials, interactive discussions, research information, and international dialogue.

-Knowledge Network Explorer’s 21st Century Literacies is a site sponsored by Pacific Bell.
+Knowledge Network Explorer’s 21st Century Literacies is a site sponsored by ATT Pacific Bell.
 The focus is the combination of information, media, multicultural, and visual literacies.
 There are lesson plans, bibliography and more.

 Ed 306.42 Information and Communication Technologies Program.